 Self-laundry facilities are also available.

 The location is perfect if you’re coming by bus from Malaysia.
 The bus station is within walking distance of the hostel.
 Plus, the sights of Kampong Glam are just around the corner.
 You can also easily get to Little India on foot.
-A really good hawker center is just down the road from the hostel as well.
+A good hawker center is just down the road from the hostel as well.

 CHECK REVIEWS & BOOK YOUR STAY: Booking.com | Agoda